BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 # `awk`

-`awk` is a a tool frequently used for querying and extracting information from tabulated data files, and also has the ability to write formatted output.
+`awk` is a tool frequently used for querying and extracting information from tabulated data files, and also has the ability to write formatted output.
 In fact, `awk` is a programming language<sup>[8]</sup>, which means that it has some functions/features that are not provided by `grep` or `sed`.
 But it also means that we don't have the time to cover everything in this session.

 Some of the most important (or most commonly used) features of `awk` are: